peterstamps/SFTP-on-KOBO-with-KOReader/README.md

-qInstructions: How to use SFTP over SSH on KOBO ereaders with Nickel menu and KOReader.
+Instructions: How to use SFTP over SSH on KOBO ereaders with Nickel menu and KOReader.

 Quick copying of files to your ereader using any sftp client For example with Android APPs: File Manager+ or Total Commander with SFTP plugin.